Dust collapse in asymptotic safety: a path to regular black holes

 where $k$ represents the IR regulator scale, and $g_\ast=570\pi/833$ is the UV fixed point.
 To connect $k$ to $\epsilon$, we require a prescription.
 The analysis in \cite{Bonanno:2021squ} demonstrates that the UV scaling of the physical Newton constant $G_N(q)$, where $q$ is the external momentum, is in essence the same as predicted by the renormalized coupling $G(k)$.
 The only distinction lies in the crossover scale, a non-universal feature of the flow (see particularly Fig.4 in \cite{Bonanno:2021squ}).
-Hence, identifying the cutoff scale $k$ with the characteristic energy scale of the system should capture the qualitative features of the physical flow \cite{Bonanno:2020bil} at distances $d\sim 1/k$, consistent with early applications of the AS scenario.
+Hence the identification $k^2\sim q^2 \sim 1/d^2$ where $d$ is a distance scale should capture the qualitative features of the physical flow \cite{Bonanno:2020bil}.

 However, it is essential to acknowledge that the key assumption underlying equation (\ref{trajectory}) is that the presence of matter does not significantly deform the flow and compromise the fixed point \cite{Dona:2013qba}.
 This assumption is crucial in maintaining the integrity of the renormalization group trajectory and ensuring its consistency in the presence of matter.

 We now consider the scenario of dust collapse, therefore taking $p=0$, $\epsilon \propto a^{-3}$, and $\rho = \epsilon$.
-In accordance with the rationale presented in \cite{Bonanno:2000ep}, we interpret the variable $d$ as the proper distance.
-As as consequence we find the relationship:
+In accordance with the above discussion we interpret the variable $d$ as the proper distance as in \cite{Bonanno:2000ep} so that

 where $r$ is the radial distance.
-We thus obtain the following expression for the behavior of $G(\epsilon)$:
+At last we thus obtain the following expression for the behavior of $G(\epsilon)$:

 where we introduce the dimensionful scale $\xi$, and we include the pure number $g_\ast$ in the definition of $\xi$.
 It is important to note that, in general, we would expect $\xi \sim 1/m_{\rm pl}^4$, but currently, there is no clear method to determine $\xi$ from first principles, and this parameter should be constrained from observations.
 Setting $ 8 \pi G_N=1$, we obtain: